dimejimudele/Facial_KeyPoints_Detection/README.md

 ## Network achitecture

-The convolutional neural network is defined as class `Net()` in the file named `model.py` with the archetecture shown below:
+The convolutional neural network is defined as class `Net()` in the file named `model.py` with the architecture shown below:
 ```
 Net(
   (conv1): Conv2d(1, 32, kernel_size=(5, 5), stride=(1, 1))